 Criteria JORC Code Explanation Commentary Mineral Resource estimate for conversion to Ore Reserves Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
-Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserves.
-At all Operations the Ore Reserve is based on the corresponding reported Mineral Resource estimate.
-Mineral Resources reported are inclusive of those Mineral Resources modified to produce the Ore Reserve estimate.
-At all projects, all Mineral Resources that have been converted to Ore Reserve are classified as either an Indicated or Measured material.
+Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserves. estimate.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 If no site visits have been undertaken indicate why this is the case.
-Mr. Anthony Buckingham has been an employee of WGX (and its subsidiaries) for the past 10 years and has over 15 years' experience specifically in the Western Australian mining industry.
-Mr. Buckingham visits the mine sites on a regular basis and is one of the primary engineers involved in mine planning, site infrastructure and project management.
+Mr. Devlin has over 10 years' experience in mining industry.
+Mr. Devlin visits the mine sites on a regular basis and is one of the primary engineers involved in mine planning, site infrastructure and project management.
 Study status The type and level of study undertaken to enable Mineral Resources to be converted to Ore Reserves.
 The Code requires that a study to at least Pre-Feasibility Study level has been undertaken to convert Mineral Resources to Ore Reserves.
-Such studies will have been carried out and will have determined a mine plan that is technically achievable and economically viable, and that material Modifying Factors have been considered occurring throughout 1800's, 1900's and 2000's. • Various mineralisation styles and host domains have been mined since discovery.
-Mining during this time has ranged from open pit cutbacks, insitu surface excavations to extensional underground developments.
-Cut-off parameters The basis of the cut-off grade(s) or quality parameters applied.
+Such studies will have been carried out and will have determined a mine plan that is technically achievable and economically viable, and that material Modifying Factors have been considered production occurring throughout 1800's, 1900's and 2000's.
+Various mineralisation styles and host domains have been mined since discovery.
+Mining during this time has ranged from open pit cutbacks, in situ surface excavations to extensional underground developments.
+Cut-off parameters • The basis of the cut-off grade(s) or quality parameters applied.
 Underground Mines - Cut off grades are used to determine the economic viability of the convertible Resource.
 COG for underground mines incorporate OPEX development and production costs, grade control, haulage, milling, administration, along with state and private royalty conditions, Where an individual mine has different mining methods and or various orebody style, COG calculations are determined for each division.
 These cuts are applied to production shapes (stopes) as well as high grade development.
 Additionally an incremental COG is applied to low grade development, whereby access to a high grade area is required.
 On the basis of above process, COGs for the underground mines range from 1.8g/t (sub level caving), 2.4g/t for bulk style open stopes, 2.8g/t for narrow vein style / discrete mechanised production fronts and 5.2g/t for man entry stoping.
 Open Pit Mines - The pit rim cut-off grade (COG) was determined as part of the Ore Reserve estimation.
 The pit rim COG accounts for grade control, haulage, milling, administration, along with state and private royalty conditions.
 This cost profile is equated against the value of the mining block in terms of recovered metal and the expected selling price.
 The COG is then used to determine whether or not a mining block should be delivered to the treatment plant for processing, stockpiled as low- grade or taken to the waste dump.
-On the basis of above process, COGs for the open pit mines range from 0.8g/t (whereby the Mill is local to Resources and Mill recoveries are greater than 90%) to 1.4g/t (regional pits with low Mill recoveries). • Stockpile COG - A marginal grade was determined for each stockpile inventory to ensure it was economically viable.
-The COG accounts for haulage, milling, administration, along with state and private royalty conditions.
-Each pile honoured its Mill recovery percentage.
-Mining factors or • The method and assumptions used as reported in the Pre-Feasibility or Feasibility All Ore Reserve inventories are based upon detailed 3-dimensional designs to ensure practical mining
+On the basis of above process, COGs for the open pit mines range from 0.8g/t (whereby the Mill